rezamarzban/Camera-tflite-FTP/README.md

-# TensorFlow Lite Object Detection Android Demo
+# TensorFlow Lite Object Detection FTP

 ### Overview

-This is a camera app that continuously detects the objects (bounding boxes and classes) in the frames seen by your device's back camera, with the option to use a quantized
+This is a camera app that continuously detects the objects (bounding boxes and classes) in the frames seen by your device's back camera and send object image to FTP server, with the option to use a quantized
 [MobileNet SSD](https://tfhub.dev/tensorflow/lite-model/ssd_mobilenet_v1/1/metadata/2),
 [EfficientDet Lite 0](https://tfhub.dev/tensorflow/lite-model/efficientdet/lite0/detection/metadata/1),